b. June 18, 1975, Tallinn

-Member of Association of Estonian Professional Musicians since 2005
+Member of the Association of Estonian Professional Musicians since 2005

-Kalev Kuljus has been a winner of several contests, gaining the 1st prizes at the Competition for Estonian Woodwind Players (Tallinn, 1990), the 2nd International Crusell Contest of Oboists (Uusikaupunki, 1999), Junge Podium Musiker (Mannheim, 2000) and the International Prague Spring Festival Competition of Woodwinds (2001), also 4th prize and the honorary title of the Best Oboist at the Pacem in Terris (Bayreuth, 2000).
+Kalev Kuljus has been a prizewinner of several contests – he has won the 1st prize at the Competition for Estonian Woodwind Players (Tallinn, 1990), the 2nd International Crusell Competition for Wind Instruments (Uusikaupunki, 1999), the chamber music competition Junge Podium Musiker (Mannheim, 2000) and the 53rd Prague Spring International Music Festival (2001) and the 4th prize and the honorary title of the Best Oboist at the International Music Competition Pacem in Terris (Bayreuth, 2000).

-The repertoire of Kalev Kuljus covers music from Baroque to contemporary music – it includes all the major oboe concerts by Johann Sebastian Bach, Carl Philipp Emanuel Bach, Georg Philipp Telemann, Alessandro Marcello, Tomaso Albinoni, Bohuslav Martinu, Pehr Henrik Nordgren, Antonio Vivaldi, Wolfgang Amadeus Mozart, Richard Strauss, Vaughan Williams ect.
-Many Estonian composers have dedicated their works to Kalev Kuljus such as Mari Vihmand La Question, Helena Tulve Guard, Tõnu Kõrvits Wildflower, La Folia, Wild Birds and Mart Siimer Shadows in the Snow.
-He has made recordings for Estonian Radio and Finlandia Records.
+The repertoire of Kalev Kuljus covers all the major oboe concerts from Baroque to contemporary music (Johann Sebastian Bach, Carl Philipp Emanuel Bach, Georg Philipp Telemann, Alessandro Marcello, Antonio Vivaldi, Wolfgang Amadeus Mozart, Tomaso Albinoni, Bohuslav Martinů, Pehr Henrik Nordgren, Richard Strauss, Vaughan Williams).
+Many Estonian composers have dedicated their works to Kalev Kuljus such as Mari Vihmand's La Question, Helena Tulve's Guard, Tõnu Kõrvits's Wildflower, La Folia, Wild Birds and Mart Siimer's Shadows in the Snow.
+He has made recordings for the Estonian Public Broadcasting and the label Finlandia Records.

-Kalev Kuljus has been awarded the Annual Prize of the Endowment for Music of the Cultural Endowment of Estonia in 2001 and the V class Order of the White Star of the Republic of Estonia in 2004.
+Kalev Kuljus has been awarded the Annual Prize of the Endowment for Music of the Cultural Endowment of Estonia (2001) and the 5th class Order of the White Star of the Republic of Estonia (2004).

 © EMIC 2008